mymatin/vmaf/resource/doc/VMAF_Python_library.md

 pip install --user numpy scipy matplotlib pandas scikit-learn scikit-image h5py
 ```

 Make sure your user install executable directory is on your PATH.
-Run this command add PATH to the end of `~/.bashrc` and restart your shell with `source ~/.bashrc` :
+Run this command to add to the end of `~/.bashrc` and restart your shell with `source ~/.bashrc` :

 ```
 echo export PATH="$PATH:$HOME/.local/bin" >> ~/.bashrc